-Singers Corners – Florence Township Location: 41.570921, -84.769122 on SR 49 at the intersection with County Rd K Remnants: none known Description: It was founded by German immigrants David Singer (1808 – 1871) & Margaret (Kragore) Singer (1810 – 1888).
-They were the first settlers in the township & had 8 children.
+Singers Corners – Florence Township Location: 41.570921, -84.769122 on SR 49 at the intersection of Williams County Rd K Remnants: none known Description: It was founded by German immigrants David Singer (1808 – 1871) and Margaret (Kragore or Creger) Singer (1810 – 1888).
+They were the first settlers in the township and had 8 children.
 David was one of the settlers who left his family in Denmark, earlier mentioned in this county, while he went out to search for land.
 He built their cabin on section 9 of Florence Township in 1836 – 1837.
 A Methodist Episcopal church was in the southwest corner of the intersection on land owned by the Allomong family.
 As with Lukes Corners just a mile to the east at the next intersection, Singers Corners also faded out of existence as Edon won the area’s competition for residents and businesses.
 David and Margaret were buried with relatives in Edon (Edon Union) Cemetery 1 1/3 miles south of the GPS coordinates on the east side of SR 49 (S Michigan St).